joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/pipeline_execution_policies.md

 ### Job naming best practice

-> - Naming conflict handling [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/473189) in GitLab 17.4.
+> - Naming conflict handling [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/473189) in GitLab 17.4 with a flag named `pipeline_execution_policy_suffix`.
+Disabled by default.

+FLAG:
+The availability of job naming conflict handling is controlled by a feature flag.
+For more information, see the history.

 There is no visible indicator for jobs coming from a security policy.
 Adding a unique prefix or suffix to job names makes it easier to identify them and avoid job name collisions.